the-common/pre-commit-config-template/README.md

-# The Common Pre-commit Framework Configuration Template
+# The common pre-commit framework configuration template

 This project provides a common base of Pre-commit's configuration file(.pre-commit-config.yaml) that should be easily adaptable for most project's with little modifications.